nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 wow()()
 {% endhighlight %}

-(Just in case it wasn't obvious what the double brackets in {% ihighlight javascript %}wow()(){% endihighlight %} do: first it executes the "wow" function, which returns an anonymous function which is immediately executed because of the second brackets.)
+(Just in case it wasn't obvious what the double brackets in `wow()()` do: first it executes the "wow" function, which returns an anonymous function which is immediately executed because of the second brackets.)

 This is the simplest example I can imagine in JavaScript.
 The "wow" function returns a function that logs "val".
 However once "wow" has returned, "val" is no longer in scope.